fitchMitch/show_caster/README.md

 * Commontator's **comments**
 * I18n

 ### Other
 * Rails 5.0.6
 * Ruby  2.2.7
 * pg 9.6
 * Rspec (>70% coverage)
 * Seed for dev and production

+##Contributing
+* Fork it
+* Create your feature branch (git checkout -b my-new-feature)
+* Commit your changes (git commit -am 'Add some feature')
+* Push to the branch (git push origin my-new-feature)
+* Create new Pull Request